How to parse bounce mails, to get structured data, and to make parsed data as JSON. This is the most simple and easy way to parse using Sisimai.

 % cat ./path/to/email | perl -MSisimai -lE 'print Sisimai->dump(STDIN)' | jq [ { "listid": "", "smtpagent": "Sendmail", ...

-% cat ./path/to/email | perl -MSisimai -lE 'print $_->recipient->address for @{ Sisimai->make(STDIN) }' kijitora@example.jp sironeko@example.org
+% cat ./path/to/email | perl -MSisimai -lE 'print $_->recipient->address for @{ Sisimai->rise(STDIN) }' kijitora@example.jp sironeko@example.org

 % cat ./path/to/email | ruby -Ilib -rsisimai -e 'puts Sisimai.dump(STDIN)' | jq [ { "catch": "", "token": "d295b517a3ad6f8748031e1068e07ebd089c0277", ...

-% cat ./path/to/email | ruby -rsisimai -e 'p Sisimai.make(STDIN)' [#<Sisimai::Data:0x007fa1b0993050 @addresser=#<Sisimai::Address:0x007fa1b0990e40 @user="kijitora", ...
+% cat ./path/to/email | ruby -rsisimai -e 'p Sisimai.rise(STDIN)' [#<Sisimai::Fact:0x007fa1b0993050 @addresser=#<Sisimai::Address:0x007fa1b0990e40 @user="kijitora", ...

 #! /usr/bin/env perl